 Can an employer temporarily lay off employees?

-A number of provincial governments are proposing amendments to statutory leave guarantees to address the impact of COVID-19.
-We will provide specific guidance for each jurisdiction to our clients through our In-A-Flash updates.
+A number of provincial governments are proposing amendments to employment standards legislation to address the impact of COVID-19.
+For example, Manitoba has amended its employment standards legislation to address the impact of the pandemic on the ability of employers to temporarily lay off employees.
+We are providing specific guidance for each jurisdiction to our clients through our In A Flash updates, which can be found here:

 What happens to our employees if we are ordered to close our business by the government?